sekika/swrcfit/doc/en/install-mac.md

 2. Install [Homebrew](http://brew.sh/).
 3. Check if Java is installed on your system by running this command in [terminal](https://en.wikipedia.org/wiki/Terminal_(OS_X)): `java -version`.
 If you get the message `java: command not found`, [download the latest version of Java](https://www.java.com/download/) and install it, because Octave requires Java.
 4. Run this command in terminal:
- - `brew tap homebrew/science; brew install swrcfit`
+ - `brew tap sekika/sci; brew install swrcfit`
- - For installing the developing version `brew tap homebrew/science; brew install --HEAD swrcfit`
+ - For installing the developing version `brew tap sekika/sci; brew install --HEAD swrcfit`

+Note: homebrew/science tap on homebrew is now deprecated.
+If you were using the tap, `brew untap homebrew/science` to clear it.

 When running swrcfit, if you get error message as `warning: 'leasqr' undefined near line ... column ...`, please run the following command from Terminal.